School Holidays Tasmania 2026 - Tasmanian Term Dates

 Top Tasmanian Holiday Activities for Families

-Hobart and Surrounds
+Hobart and Southern Tasmania

-Freycinet National Park
+Freycinet National Park and Wineglass Bay

-Launceston and North
+Launceston and Northern Tasmania

 Practical Information for Tasmanian Families